 Phoenix Holocaust Association

-Phoenix Holocaust Association is a partnership of Holocaust survivors, their descendants and the larger community.
-We honor the memory and legacy of the survivors and victims, promote awareness of the Holocaust, provide education of this and other genocides, and contribute to tikkun olam, repair of the world.
+Phoenix Holocaust Association Mission.
+As a partnership of Holocaust survivors, their descendants and the larger community, we honor the memory and legacy of the survivors and victims, promote awareness of the Holocaust, provide education of this and other genocides, and contribute to tikkun olam, repair of the world.

 The Phoenix Holocaust Association has facilitated the documenting of the Holocaust experiences of survivors in our community and led our community in remembrance of the Holocaust as as part of a long history of active involvement in both the local and national Holocaust education and remembrance organizations.